 Doctors are worried.
-“Of 100 patients with AVN (avascular necrosis), 5-7 per cent cases are due to the intake of steroids,” says Dr KK Mishra, senior orthopaedic surgeon at Primus Hospital, Delhi.
+“Of 100 patients with AVN (avascular necrosis), 5-7 percent cases are due to the intake of steroids,” says Dr. KK Mishra, a senior orthopaedic surgeon at Primus Hospital, Delhi.
 AVN is a condition where bone tissues are damaged and die because of non-supply of blood causing joint fractures.
 “Excess protein is bad for the body.
-The result can be kidney malfunctioning and other complications,” says Dr Shreekant Sharma, senior medicine consultant at Moolchand Hospital, Delhi.
-After the Kolkata youth’s complaint, food inspectors and health officers cracked down on gyms operating without proper licences and trained inspectors.
+The result can be kidney malfunctioning and other complications,” says Dr. Shreekant Sharma, senior medicine consultant at Moolchand Hospital, Delhi.
+After the Kolkata youth’s complaint, food inspectors and health officers cracked down on gyms operating without proper licenses and trained inspectors.

 With his erratic working hours and the late night partying, Rajesh didn’t have enough time to put into exercise.
 Until a friend suggested steroids and multivitamins as a shortcut.
 Rajesh’s muscle mass started to build up.
 He was getting decent-sized biceps.
 But alongside, his blood pressure began to spike.
 He was becoming aggressive and losing hair.
 Sujita was not sure anymore she wanted to marry him.
 “One day I had a blackout while pumping iron and my gym buddies took me to the hospital.
 It was a steroid complication.
 I was lucky it was caught in time,” he says.
 Sujita and he have broken up.
 Hyderabad-based professional bodybuilder and celebrity trainer Afzalpaasha Mohammad says, “There’s a misconception that the only way to have a ripped body is to succumb to supplements.”